West Surrey Cycling Club

 ii) to prepare the Group’s annual statement of accounts for audit and presentation to its Annual General Meeting

-a) The Group shall hold an annual general meeting of its members between October 15th and November 15th each year.
-Notice of the meeting shall be published in the September/October issue of “Cycle”.
+a) The Group shall hold an annual general meeting of its members in April or early May each year and details sent to the Groups Officer at Cycling UK four weeks in advance of the meeting.
 The business of the annual general meeting shall be:

 i) to receive and, if approved, adopt the Annual Report and Statement of Accounts.

 ii) to elect members of the Group Committee and an honorary auditor who shall not be a member of the Committee.
-All nominations must be in writing, bearing the names and signatures of the nominee, proposer and seconder, all of whom must be Cycling UK members attached to the Group.
+All nominations shall be by email or in writing, bearing the names of the nominee, proposer and seconder, all of whom must be Cycling UK members attached to the Group.
 If insufficient nominations are received prior to the Meeting then nominations may be taken from the floor.
 In the event of a contest an election shall be determined by ballot of those present at the Meeting.

-iii) to elect a President (whose election shall be for a period of not more than five years) and not more than five Vice Presidents, if any , in recognition of special or outstanding contribution to the Group but whose positions per se shall be entirely honorary and have no formal duties.
+iii) to elect a President (whose election shall be for a period of not more than five years) in recognition of special or outstanding contribution to the Group but whose position per se shall be entirely honorary and have no formal duties.

 iv) to consider any notices of motions which shall have been submitted by members in writing to the Group Secretary at least 14 days before the meeting.